-- Produced gas is captured, processed and used throughout the field as consumable fuel gas. - Venting only occurs at the well leases when D-60 requirements have been approved by the AER. - Year over year reductions in vented and flared gas volumes
+- Produced gas is captured, processed and used throughout the field as consumable fuel gas. - Venting only occurs at the well leases when D-60 requirements have been approved by the AER.
+No sour gas vented. - Year over year reductions in vented and flared gas volumes